AdamMooers/upsilon/doc/verilog_manual.md

 __________________________________________________________________________

-The Hardware Maintenance Manu is an overview of the hardware (non-software) parts of Upsilon.
+The Hardware Maintenance Manual is an overview of the hardware (non-software) parts of Upsilon.

 # Crash Course in FPGAs